hiddenalpha/GateleenResclone/README.md

 - libc
 - cJSON
 - libcurl
-- libarchive
 - pcre
+- libgarbage

 ## Dockerimage?

 Usually there's no need to have a dockerimage.
-But anyway, here your Dockerfile of desire:
+But anyway, for the insisting here a Dockerfile:

 ```Dockerfile
 FROM docker.io/alpine:3.21.2